nirus0969/NASA_API/README.md

 In future development of this project it is natural to implement E2E testing to get a better understanding of how the users will interact with the website

-## Choise of datasett
+## Choice of dataset

 We were aware that NASA offers many public APIs suitable for our project, and the group thought it would be interesting to work with NASA data.
 However, it became evident that working with this API was challenging due to the complexity of the data.
-Additionally, it became clear that user engagment became low with this datasett.
+Additionally, it became clear that user engagment became low with this dataset.